Those are the rules I use for my Chtulhu-esque investigation games. I like BitD, so it's inspired by that system.

 Magick:

-As in other Chtulhu-esque games, there are ways to engage the Mythos as Investigators that does not involve running, hiding or shooting.
+As in other Cthulhu-esque games, there are ways to engage the Mythos as Investigators that do not involve running, hiding, or shooting.
 Some cultists might have access to Magick, and when finding dangerous tomes, the characters might also get access to not only knowledge but also spells.

 Magick: What does the spell actually do?
 I think the best spells have effects that are explainable otherwise.
 Only powerful Magick should be visibly magical.

-Will: Whenever an Investigator casts a spell they require to test with Will.
+Mind: Whenever an Investigator casts a spell, they must roll with Mind.
 Casting spells destroys the mind.
 However, powerful Magick might even remove some dice, max.
 3.

-Health: In addition, some Magick might require a Health test since it drains the life of the caster.
+Body: In addition, some Magick might require a Body-roll since it drains the life of the caster.

 Memorization: Can the spell be learned by heart, or does the caster require notes of the incantation?